Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 After that, a student (given they are at least average smart) only needs a couple of course-related things: reliable access to notes to learn from, mock tests to study to, and often field-specific software (simulation, version control software) - to be fully effective in meeting requirements.

 While not realising it, I lacked many of these prerequisites at the beginning of the last year, but I have since been gaining them at a steady pace, and am en route to having all of them by October 2026.
-I firmly believe it's not magic that determines whether someone fails or succeeds at a given task, just prerequisites we can mark and kill with time and the correct procedure followed.
+I firmly believe it's not magic that determines whether someone fails or succeeds at a given task, just prerequisites we can mark and kill with time and the correct procedures followed.

 ### State Capacity